Monkstown Parish Church, Dublin

 Monkstown Parish Church (Irish: Eaglais Bhaile na Manach), is a 19th Century Anglican church in Monkstown, Dublin, Ireland.
 It was built to replace an earlier church in Carrickbrennan Churchyard.
-Designed by architect John Semple, it is has a distinct style and has been described as occupying a space somewhere between the Gothic and Saracenic architectural styles.
+Designed by architect John Semple, it has a distinct style and has been described as occupying a space somewhere between the Gothic and Saracenic architectural styles.

 History

 When an earlier church in Carrickbrennan Churchyard was no longer sufficient to support the growing population of the parish, it was decided to build a new church, at the site of the current structure.
 This church was completed in 1789, and was a simpler structure than the elaborate church that stands today.
 It was of a design similar to that of Taney Parish church, which still stands today.
 By 1818 this new church was itself described as being 'always much crowded'—despite being 'one of the largest [...] in Ireland'—and the decision was made by Archbishop William Magge to extend the church.